About The Precanon

 The purpose of this site is to examine texts, sources, arguments, and historical possibilities related to the Gospel of Barnabas, early Christian textual traditions, and later debates about canon, transmission, and interpretation.

 The Precanon does not replace personal study, religious judgment, academic scholarship, or consultation with qualified experts.
-Its aim is to make the relevant evidence, arguments, and historical questions easier to examine.
+Its aim, instead, is to make the relevant evidence, arguments, and historical questions easier to examine.